 Value for money

-ID: 6 As I like to experience new spas when traveling to different places, I have not been to the same spa more than once.
+ID: 6 As I like to experience new spas when travelling to different places, I have not visited the same spa more than once.
 But the last spa I visited, I would go again as it was so relaxing, the massage was unique, and I had a nice time with friends.

 ID: 7 Staff and ambience